speedie1337/spmenu/docs/code-docs.md

 - `drw_map(Drw *drw, Window win, int x, int y, unsigned int w, unsigned int h);`
   - Maps the drawable. (makes it visible)

+## Removed functions

+Various functions that have been removed for some reason.

+- `drw_setfont(Drw *drw, Fnt *set);`
+  - Sets the font.
+  - NOTE: Applies only if Pango is disabled.